-Alain Prost, Ayrton Senna and Michael Schumacher have been standing together on a podium excatly 24 years ago at the 1993 Spanish GP 1993 in Barcelona.
+Alain Prost, Ayrton Senna and Michael Schumacher have been standing together on a podium on this day in 1993 at the Spanish GP in Barcelona.

 Williams had an exceptionally dominant FW15C car in 1993, with which Prost won 13 pole positions and started all 16 races from the front row.
 Team often had a two-second advantage ahead of the competition in qualifying .
 That year, the cars had the most driving aids and systems that made driving easier and car faster like complicated active suspension, automatic transmission, ABS and traction control system and which were largely banned in 1994.